Home

 The first commercial minicomputer introduced to the market was the PDP-5 which used a 12-bit design based on the LINC Machine.
 The product was a success as it sold around 50,000 copies.
 Around this period, the demand for smarter computers was increasing.

 During the late 1960s, DEC started work on building a 16-bit machine.
 Edson de Castro happened to be the engineer saddled with creating the design for the product, which was codenamed PDP-X. However, the project was canceled in the spring of 1968 as the management did not consider it a major improvement over their already existing 12- and 18-bit platforms.
-Edson de Castro left DEC with some group of friends to establish Data General, where he built and launched the 16-bit NOVA computer in 1968.
+Edson de Castro left DEC with a group of friends to establish Data General, where he built and launched the 16-bit NOVA computer in 1968.

 Later on, Gordon Bell, who was the Vice President of Research in DEC, recommended one of the designs of Harold McFarland, who happened to be working on several computer designs at Carnegie-Mellon University at the time.
 That architecture became the PDP-11, being entirely different from Castro’s intended PDP-X.